Microsoft/MCW-Azure-Blockchain/Hands-on lab/HOL step-by step - Azure Blockchain.md

 Duration: 60 - 90 minutes

-In this exercise, the student will deploy and setup Azure Blockchain App Builder.
+In this exercise, the student will deploy and setup Azure Blockchain Workbench.

 ### Task 1: Generate SSH Public / Private Key